bvladoiu/prisma-editor/tasks.md

 ## Replace TopBar with MUI AppBar - 05/08/2025
 Replaced the custom TopBarComponent with a new MuiAppBarComponent that uses Material UI AppBar styling.
 The new component provides a cleaner implementation that only contains the drawer menu button as required.
 Updated all references to TopBarComponent in the EditorComponent class and added a DSL-style function for creating MUI AppBar components.

+## Refactor Expertise component with attribute-based styling - 06/15/2025
+Refactored the Expertise component in the prisma.editor.ui.component package to use attribute-based styling.
+Updated the component to add an 'expertise' attribute to the root element for CSS targeting.
+Enhanced ExpertiseStyles.kt to use CSSOM APIs with selectors targeting the 'expertise' attribute, while maintaining backward compatibility with direct style manipulation methods.
+Added a method to create and add a stylesheet to the document, improving the component's styling architecture.

+## Extend HTMLElement with HtmlExpertiseElement - 06/16/2025
+Created a new HtmlExpertiseElement class that extends HTMLElement directly, following the example of HtmlDivElement.
+Implemented the necessary methods and properties for the class to work correctly.
+Updated the Expertise function to use the new HtmlExpertiseElement class while maintaining the 'expertise' attribute for CSS targeting.
+This improves the component architecture by using proper HTML element extension instead of wrapping elements.

 ## Implement Compose Web scaffold - 05/05/2025
 Implemented Editor.kt as a scaffold-like composition with AppBar/Toolbar and Drawer using compose web/html.
 Added a menu button to the AppBar and a Home entry to the Drawer in an idiomatic way.
 Used DSL-style programming with Compose for Web components instead of direct HTML/CSS.